 2018/19 Subscriptions for adult members are £50 per term or £90 for the year payable at the start of term by cash or cheque to 'Richmondshire Choral Society'.
 If you pay for the year but do not sing for the second term, we regret that we will not be able to make a refund.

 Students in full time education or training pay no subs.

 Similarly no one will be denied membership of the choir because of an inability to pay.
 If paying subs is a problem, please speak in confidence to the Treasurer or Membership Secretary.

 The music hire charge is an additional cost but is unlikely to be more than £5 per term.
 Once again, if it is a problem speak to the Treasurer or Librarian.

-Subs are used to pay our Music Director and accompanist, both of whom are talented professional musicians, to pay for room rental for rehearsals etc. and other costs such as publiciy materials, equipment etc. Concerts should cover their costs but sometimes don't when subs also need to subsidise them.
+Subs are used to pay our Conductor and accompanist, both of whom are talented professional musicians, to pay for room rental for rehearsals etc. and other costs such as publiciy materials, equipment etc. Concerts should cover their costs but sometimes don't when subs also need to subsidise them.

 Come along to our rehearsals and if you are sure you'd like to join, print off and complete this Membership Form.
 We normally allow you 3 weeks in which to make up your mind.

 You may find it best to join at the start of a term or within the first few weeks if you are not an experienced choral singer.
 However, don't let that advice put you off if you think you'll be OK.
 We'd love to see you.